 Up until now, the protection of trade secrets has only been rudimentarily regulated by the laws against unfair competition (cf. §§17-19 Law Against Unfair Competition (UWG)).
 The Law on the Protection of Trade Secrets (GeschGehG), which transposes the EU Directive on the Protection of Secrets 2016/943 into national law in Germany, defines for the first time what a trade secret is.
 The law thus affects all companies whose success is based on protecting confidential information from competition.
 According to the law, a trade secret is information that:

-- is generally known or readily available to persons in the circles which normally deal with this type of information and therefore of economic value; and
+- is neither fully nor with respect to its exact order and composition known or readily available to persons in the circles which normally deal with this type of information and therefore of economic value;

-- is subject to reasonable steps to keep it secret by its lawful owner under the circumstances.
+- is subject to reasonable steps to keep it secret by its lawful owner under the circumstances, and

 The scope of protection of trade secrets is adapted to that of other intellectual property rights.
 It now goes far beyond what the previous requirements of German law stipulated.
 Rights and claims are defined, and prohibitions against certain actions are specified.
 However, the law puts owners of trade secrets under pressure to act: if no objective protective measures were previously necessary, the existence of a trade secret now requires reasonable steps to keep it secret as well as security measures.
 The burden of proof concerning the sufficiency of measures for the protection of trade secrets lies with the owner of the secret.